Derinkuyu: History

-The oldest written source about underground structures is the writings of Xenophon.
-In his Anabasis (circa 370 BCE), he writes that the people living in Anatolia had excavated their houses underground, living well in accommodations large enough for the family, domestic animals, and supplies of stored food.
+The oldest written information about underground structures is in the writings of Xenophon.
+In his Anabasis (circa 370 BC), he writes that the people living in Anatolia had excavated their houses underground, living well in accommodations large enough for the family, domestic animals, and supplies of stored food.
 The first two floors of the Derinkuyu Underground City have been dated to this early period.

-From Byzantine times (4th century CE) through 1923 Derinkuyu was known by its Cappadocian Greek inhabitants as Malakopea (Μαλακοπέα).
+From Byzantine times (4th century AD) through 1923, Derinkuyu was known by its Cappadocian Greek inhabitants as Malakopea (Μαλακοπέα).
 The underground city was greatly expanded in the middle Byzantine period to serve as a refuge from the raids of the Umayyad Arab and Abbasid armies, during the Arab–Byzantine wars (780-1180).
 The city continued to be used as protection from the Mongolian incursions of Timur in the 14th century.
 After the region fell to the Ottomans the cities were used as refuges (Greek: καταφύγια).
 As late as the 20th century the town's inhabitants, called Cappadocian Greeks, were still using the underground chambers to escape periodic waves of Ottoman persecution.

-The Cambridge linguist Richard MacGillivray Dawkins], who spent time in the towns from 1910-1911 while writing his book on Cappadocian Greek, wrote:
+Cambridge linguist Richard MacGillivray Dawkins] spent time in the towns from 1910-1911 while writing his book on Cappadocian Greek.
+He wrote:

-"[T]heir use as places of refuge in time of danger is indicated by their name καταφύγια, and when the news came of the recent massacres at Adana [in 1909], a great part of the population at Axo took refuge in these underground chambers, and for some nights did not venture to sleep above ground."
+"Their use as places of refuge in time of danger is indicated by their name καταφύγια, and when the news came of the recent massacres at Adana [in 1909], a great part of the population at Axo took refuge in these underground chambers, and for some nights did not venture to sleep above ground."

-When the Cappadocian Greeks were required to leave in 1923 in the population exchange between Greece and Turkey, the tunnels were finally abandoned.
+The Cappadocian Greeks were required to leave in 1923 in the population exchange between Greece and Turkey, and the tunnels were finally abandoned.